-The Eagles are one of six teams with three Super Bowl appearances (XXXIX, LII, and LVII) since 2004 and lead the NFC (second overall) in conference title games (7) dating back to 2001.
-Impressively, almost a third of the Eagles' seasons since 2001 have resulted in NFC Championship Game or Super Bowl appearances.
-In addition, the Eagles have earned 10 of their 12 all-time NFC East Championships since the 2001 campaign, which leads the division in that span.
+Today regarded among the most prominent franchises in professional sports, the Philadelphia Eagles began their ascent during the first full year of Lurie's ownership in 1995 and have become a customary presence in the NFL's postseason.
+The Eagles are one of three teams with four Super Bowl berths (XXXIX, LII, LVII and LIX) since 2004 and lead the NFC (second overall) in conference title games (eight, including six home games) dating back to 2001.
+Impressively, one third of Philadelphia's seasons since 2001 have resulted in NFC Championship Game or Super Bowl appearances.
+In addition, the Eagles have delivered 11 of their 13 all-time NFC East Championships since the 2001 campaign, which leads the division in that span.

-A thoughtful and compassionate philanthropist who has family ties to autism, Lurie is dedicated to raising critical research funds for the developmental disorder and has leveraged his resources as a professional sports owner to turn autism awareness into action.
+A thoughtful and compassionate philanthropist who has family ties to autism, Lurie is dedicated to raising critical funds for the developmental disorder and has leveraged his resources as a professional sports owner to turn autism awareness into action.

-In addition, the Eagles became one of the first sports franchises in the country to build a state-of-the-art sensory room, presented by the Children's Hospital of Philadelphia, and received Sensory Inclusive Certification for Lincoln Financial Field in partnership with Kulture City.
-The Eagles also became the first professional sports team to partner with Popcorn for the People, a nonprofit organization that is devoted to creating meaningful employment for those with autism and developmental disabilities.
+The Eagles were one of the first sports franchises in the country to build a state-of-the-art sensory room in their stadium, Lincoln Financial Field, which is certified as sensory inclusive thanks to a partnership with KultureCity.
+The Eagles also became the first professional sports team to partner with Popcorn for the People, a nonprofit organization devoted to creating meaningful employment for those with autism and developmental disabilities.

 CHAMPIONS IN THE COMMUNITY